VVander/RPIPs-old/RPIP-1.md

 # RPIP Types

-There are three types of RPIP:
+There are two types of RPIP:

     A **Protocol RPIP** describes any change that affects the core Rocket Pool protocol as is currently defined via the smart contract implementations.
 Protocol RPIPs consist of two parts—a design document and an implementation.
 Furthermore, Protocol RPIPs can be broken down into the following categories:
         **Core**: improvements relevant to core protocol design.